 The first week is used to complete the PADI Open Water or Advanced Open Water course.
 If you are already a qualified diver, you will begin with research diving on the Monday after you arrive.

-Volunteers dive every day during the week in the morning, collecting photographic data on turtles, mantas rays, whales, ragged-tooth sharks and nudibranchs.
+Volunteers dive every day during the week in the morning, collecting photographic data on turtles, mantas rays and nudibranchs.

 In the afternoon, any data that has been collected during the morning dive will be entered into the database.
 Volunteers then get the chance to take part in short, casual marine lectures to learn more about the ocean and marine conservation.

-Volunteers will be either staying in wooden cabins or a brick room, both style rooms have bunk beds or single beds and will have between 1 – 6 volunteers at a time depending on the numbers.
-There is a communal bathroom and kitchen that has individual cooking stations for each room.
-There is also a communal braai/fire area.
+Volunteers will be either staying in shared, wooden cabins that have single beds and will have between 1 – 4 volunteers at a time depending on the numbers.
+Each cabin has an en-suite bathroom, the kitchen is communal and includes a fire area to braai or have a bonfire.
 The accommodation is close to the town so volunteers have freedom to walk to different restaurants, bars and shops.
-The closest local restaurant also has a pool.
+The camp also has a pool and a restaurant that has pool tables and TVs.
+There Is also free uncapped WiFi at the camp.

 Bedding Is provided but towels need to be brought.